FallDownTheSystem/modern-js/src/pages/new-es-features.md

 - Async functions (syntactic sugar for promises)
 - Classes (technically special functions in JS)

-We'll be going through all of these and seeing they work.
+We'll be going through all of these and seeing how they work.

 ### Arrow functions